Notice of Privacy Practices

 - Include your information in a hospital directory

-If you are not able to tell us your preference, for example if you are unconscious, we may share your information if we believe it is in your best interest.
-We may also share your information when needed to lessen a serious and imminent threat to health or safety.
+If you are not able to tell your medical provider your preference, for example if you are unconscious, your medical provider may share your information if they believe it is in your best interest.
+They may also share your information when needed to lessen a serious and imminent threat to health or safety.

 - Marketing purposes